1973 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Top 10 Most Valuable 1973 Half Dollar Worth Money

-The year 1973 also marked important preparations for the upcoming Bicentennial celebration, with the U.S. Mint beginning discussions about special commemorative designs.
-This planning would eventually lead to the distinctive 1776-1976 dual-dated Bicentennial half dollars featuring Independence Hall on the reverse, temporarily replacing the presidential seal design that had been used since 1964.
+The year 1973 was also historically significant for the Kennedy series.
+On March 5, 1973, Congress authorized a Bicentennial coin design competition.
+This would eventually produce the distinctive 1776–1976 dual-dated Kennedy half dollars featuring Independence Hall on the reverse — temporarily replacing the Presidential Seal design used since 1964.

 Also Read: Top 35 Most Valuable Franklin Half Dollar Worth Money (1948 – 1963)